Tiro-health/atticus-mirth/channels/export/PollForQRs/README.md

-# PollForQRs
+# Polling for QuestionnaireResponses in Tiro.health

 This sample demonstrates how to poll for any reports that have been submitted in Tiro.health.
+The data in the reports are stored as FHIR QuestionnaireResponses, which are linked to Patients and Encounters.
+The channel retrieves these QuestionnaireResponses and routes them to another channel for further processing.

 This channel polls every minute and does a FHIR search query to get all QRs that are completed in the current polling interval:<br>
 <code>GET /fhir/r5/QuestionnaireResponse?_lastUpdated=ge[X]&status=completed&_include=subject&_include=encounter</code>